nathan-muir/fontawesome-markers/README.md

 Usage
 -------------------

-To use this library, you only need to include `fontawesome-markers.min.js`, and reference it like the examples below.
+Install on bower with `bower install fontawesome-markers` Or, install with NPM with `npm install fontawesome-markers` Or, just add `fontawesome-markers.min.js` to your page and reference it like the examples below.

 If you're a masochist, you can try extracting other webfonts (or newer versions of Font Awesome) using the scripts in `extractor/`